stitchdata/docs/_saas-integrations/bing-ads/v2/bing-ads-v2.md

   - title: "add integration"
   - title: "historical sync"
     content: |
-      {% capture retention-window-notice %}
+      {% capture retention-period-notice %}
       {{ integration.display_name }} retains reporting data for specified periods of time, which can impact the amount of historical data Stitch can replicate.
-Refer to the [Report retention windows and historical data](#retention-window-historical-data) section below for more info.
+Refer to the [Report retention periods and historical data](#retention-period-historical-data) section below for more info.
       {% endcapture %}

       {% include note.html first-line="**Note: Retention windows and historical data**" content=retention-window-notice %}